Where BSW Doctors & Nurses Actually Live in Temple, TX

 Lake Pointe

-Newer construction community with strong Belton ISD zoning.
-Growing area with quick access via the West Temple corridor.
-A solid pick for families wanting modern builds without the $500K+ price tag.
+Newer construction with strong Belton ISD zoning.
+Growing area with quick access via West Temple.
+Solid for families wanting modern builds without the $500K+ price tag.

 Commercial development on West Adams means you're near Chipotle, Fuzzy's Tacos, and Fontana La Riva Italian without driving back toward the hospital.